 And lastly, it will ensure you are ready to grasp new business opportunities.
 Climate change is a threat to the “business as usual” model but companies that adapt now will be able to take advantage of major opportunities which will appear as the world changes.
 At the very least you are more likely to survive than competitors who ignore the subject until it is too late.

 At Enistic we know how challenging it can be to set net-zero emissions targets that meet SBTi’s criteria.
 We work together with companies to develop SBT and ensure that they are validated.
-Moreover, we offer companies our professional cloud-based software (PLATO) that allows them to monitor their carbon emissions and compare them against their SBT.
-PLATO facilitates the measurement, reporting, and management of an organisation’s emissions.
+Moreover, we offer companies access to our carbon management platform that allows them to monitor their carbon emissions and compare them against their SBT.
+The platform facilitates the measurement, reporting, and management of an organisation’s emissions.
 Its sustainability data warehouse consolidates, validates, and enriches relevant data for dynamic analysis and informed decision-making.
 Additionally, it offers our clients a competitive and commercial advantage when it comes to corporate & reputational image.